 WHY YOU SHOULD JOIN

-Civic Leaders manage service projects at designated non-profit partner sites by recruiting volunteers, overseeing service days and providing education to volunteers as to the mission of their partner agency.
-Check out the list of organizations and projects that need your leadership.
+Civic Fellows manage service projects at designated non-profit partner sites by recruiting volunteers, overseeing service days and providing education to volunteers as to the mission of their partner agency.

 Leadership outcomes include a highly developed understanding of the role of non-profits in meeting community needs and ability to fundraise to support non-profit sustainability.
-Leaders also demonstrate personal leadership skills such as conflict resolution, decision making, and problem solving as well as well-developed people skills such as delegation, providing and receiving feedback and team building.
+Fellows also demonstrate personal leadership skills such as conflict resolution, decision making, and problem solving as well as advanced people skills such as delegation, providing/receiving feedback and team building.

 Make a bigger impact in your community.
-Become a Civic Leader!
+Become a Civic Fellow!

 WHAT YOU'LL GET